Alb-Ard/dist-sys-dubito-online/docs/report.md

 The project will result in a *group* of applications that will let the users host, join and play games of dubito with other users.

 The complete work is comprised of two applications:
-- The LobbyServer, a CLI application that will host a server where users can connect to create and join lobbies;
+- The LobbyServerHost, a CLI application that will host a server where users can connect to create and join lobbies;
-- The GameApp, a Swing graphical application that the users can use to connect to a LobbyServer where they can play the game.
+- The GameApp, a Swing graphical application that the users can use to connect to a LobbyServerHost where they can play the game.

 ### Interactions and use cases
 All users will be able to: